 Understand that this is the reality.
 Understand that if you want to progress in your organisation, your ability to work with others is important, and many people rely on their feelings rather than logic when it comes to making decisions.
 Your brand and relationships with others matter.

-And I’m not talking about achieving personal selfish goals.
-To achieve a business goal, being able to persuade others to make the right decisions and take action is an important skill, and relationships play a role in getting this done.
+And I’m talking about achieving a business goal, not a personal selfish goals.
+Being able to persuade others to make the right decisions and take action is an important skill, and relationships play a role in getting this done.

 Wait, so we should have office politics?

 People who believe they can get ahead in their careers by using relationships to hurt others are misguided and any competent leader or manager can and should spot this behaviour from a mile away.

 Even though I’ve talked about how politics will exist when large groups of people are working together towards a goal, the type of politics that is malicious will damage the company’s culture and affect the company’s ability to make the best decisions.